RuntimeError123/hass-mc66c/README.md

 /home/homeassistant/stadsverwarming).
 Change the variables listed under the variables section in the script according to your needs (see next paragraph).
 Test the script by running it using python3 stadsverwarming.py .
-When it is not executed by root (which I would definitly recommend) the user running should have permission to use serial ports.
+When it is not executed by root (which I would definitely recommend) the user running should have permission to use serial ports.
 In Debian / Ubuntu this can be accomplished by adding the user to the 'dialout' group.
 Schedule the script to run every X minutes / hours using crontab.